 On the second floor, the painting collection is arranged in the living quarters of the family with most of the furniture, carpets, and objects are on display as well.
 The painting collection includes important works by Guarana, Ricci, Giordano, Palma il Vecchio, Palma il Giovane, and especially Pietro Longhi.
 The Presentation of Christ in the Temple by Giovanni Bellini stands out, though.

 On the third floor, more rooms have been recently renovated and open to host the art collection of the main Venetian bank, the Cassa di Risparmio di Venezia.
 Designed by the architect Michele De Lucchi, the rooms opened in November 2018, in time to celebrate the 150th anniversary of the foundation.

 Finally, on the ground floor, is a major work of one of the most important, even though little known, Italian architects of the 20th century, Carlo Scarpa.
 In the late 1950s, he was commissioned to reshape the ground floor and the yard which were in a state of abandonment due to the floodings.
 Scarpa raised the floor making it usable even during acqua alta but allowed the water to flow easily in and out.
 He also designed a new bridge to access the palazzo, and a hall for conferences and exhibitions.
 Finally, the unfortunate yard was transformed into an enchanting garden full of enigmatic references to Venice and the books.

-Before or during your trip to Venice, download the Prontopia app and get in-person help from a friendly local.
+Before or during your trip to Venice, use Prontopia and get in-person help from a friendly local.